Fit versus Style: Building Your Wardrobe

 The secret to a successful wardrobe is a specific order of operations: you solve the fit first so that your creativity has a solid foundation.
 If you try to fix fit issues while you’re already halfway through a complex style, you’ll end up frustrated.

-- Start with a reliable fitting foundation: This is where the Fit Your Twin method becomes your greatest tool.
+- Start with a reliable fitting foundation: This is where The Master Blueprint for Garment Fitting becomes your greatest tool.
 Instead of struggling with traditional fitting hurdles, you use a foundation designed specifically for the plus-size body.

 - Once fit is solved, style becomes limitless: When your core foundation fits perfectly, you can adapt any pattern or design you see.
 You are no longer limited by what a pattern envelope says; you have the technical base to create whatever you imagine.